corda/corda/docs/source/tutorial-cordapp.rst

     >> Done
     >> Done

-You can view the newly-created IOU by accessing the vault of NodeA or NodeB:
+You can view the newly-created IOU by accessing the vault of PartyA or PartyB:

 *Via the HTTP API:*

-* NodeA's vault: Navigate to http://localhost:10007/api/example/ious
+* PartyA's vault: Navigate to http://localhost:10007/api/example/ious
-* NodeB's vault: Navigate to http://localhost:10010/api/example/ious
+* PartyB's vault: Navigate to http://localhost:10010/api/example/ious

 *Via web/example:*

-* NodeA: Navigate to http://localhost:10007/web/example and hit the "refresh" button
+* PartyA: Navigate to http://localhost:10007/web/example and hit the "refresh" button
-* NodeA: Navigate to http://localhost:10010/web/example and hit the "refresh" button
+* PartyA: Navigate to http://localhost:10010/web/example and hit the "refresh" button

-If you access the vault or web front-end of NodeC (on ``localhost:10013``), there will be no IOUs.
-This is because NodeC was not involved in this transaction.
+If you access the vault or web front-end of PartyC (on ``localhost:10013``), there will be no IOUs.
+This is because PartyC was not involved in this transaction.

 Via the interactive shell (terminal only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~